-- In order to maintain uniformity, the Editorial Board encourages the use of footnotes, and requires the authors to number their references in superscript format only.
+- In order to maintain uniformity, the Editorial Board encourages the use of footnotes.

-- These references of the paper must be given at the end of the paper in the following prescribed format.
+- These references of the paper must be given at the end of the paper in the MLA 9 format.
 No other format will be accepted.